-&lt;sup>3 An Open Parliament Conversation held on 20th May 2021 as part of the Year's OpenGov Week, brought together Hon.
+An Open Parliament Conversation held on 20th May 2021 as part of the Year's OpenGov Week, brought together Hon.
 Emmanuel Bedzrah and Ms. Kate Addo of the Open Parliament Task team, and some civil society members of the OGP National Steering Committee together with the Ghana's OGP POC, after the National OGP Secretariat have help its consultative meeting on drafting NAP 4.
 This event was facilitated by GII and PNAfrica.

-Although Parliament as an Arm of Government, is required to commit to Open Government Actions, it was also identified that its constitutional mandates of oversight and power-ofpurse functions placed that Institution in a strategic position to support the general open government efforts in the country through the following means:
+functions placed that Institution in a strategic position to support the general open government efforts in the country through the following means: